 Adjustment of Status for Family-Based Green Cards: Who Qualifies, What Counts as Entry, and Where Cases Get Stuck

-Adjustment of Status, often shortened to AOS, can be one of the safest paths to Lawful Permanent Residence for family members already in the United States.
+Adjustment of status (AOS) is the most common path to lawful permanent resident status (Green Card holder) for family members already in the United States.
 For many people, it is far less disruptive than leaving the country for consular processing and hoping everything goes smoothly abroad.
 But AOS is not automatic.
 The law is technical, the evidence matters, and one weak point in the case, especially around entry, parole, inadmissibility, or a prior immigration violation, can change the outcome in a hurry.

-At its core, family-based AOS under INA § 245(a) asks a practical question: did the applicant enter the United States in a way that the statute recognizes, and is there now a valid path to permanent residence through a qualifying family relationship?
+At its core, family-based AOS under section 245(a) of the Immigration and Nationality Act (INA) asks a practical question: Did the applicant enter the United States in a way that U.S. immigration law allows, and is there now a valid path to permanent residence through a qualifying family relationship?
 That usually means showing the person was inspected and admitted or paroled, that a family-based petition such as Form I-130 has been filed and approved or is approvable, that an immigrant visa is immediately available, that no adjustment bar applies, and that any inadmissibility issue is either not triggered or can be waived.

 Sounds simple on paper.
 It rarely feels simple in real life.
 Some people entered with a visitor visa and later overstayed.
 Some crossed long ago without inspection.
-Some traveled on TPS documents.
-Some were waved through at the border.
-Others have old removals, unauthorized employment, prior misrepresentations, or family histories complicated enough to make the forms look easy compared to the legal screening.
-And that is before you factor in shifting agency policy, litigation, and the fact that “entry” and “admission” are not interchangeable words under immigration law.
+Some traveled on TPS-based documents.
+Some were waived through at the border.
+Others have old removal orders, unauthorized employment, prior misrepresentations, or family histories complicated enough to raise issues that might not be obvious at first glance.
+And that is before you factor in shifting immigration policy, litigation, and the fact that “entry” and “admission” are not interchangeable words under immigration law.

-In family-based AOS cases, lawyers often start with the relationship.
-Smart screening starts with the entry.
-If the applicant cannot prove a lawful admission or a qualifying parole, the rest of the file may not matter unless another workaround exists, such as parole in place, a grandfathering path under INA § 245(i), or a category-specific exception.
+In family-based AOS cases, lawyers often start with establishing that a qualifying family relationship exists.
+Smart screening quickly moves to evaluating how the family member entered the U.S. If the applicant cannot prove a lawful admission or a qualifying parole, the rest of the file may not matter unless another workaround exists.

 Core Eligibility for Family-Based Adjustment of Status

-The legal framework matters because AOS is not just “married to a U.S. citizen equals green card.”
-Family-based immigration helps, yes, but it does not erase every threshold requirement.
-The applicant still has to fit inside the statute.
-As a practical matter, most family-based AOS screening starts with five issues: entry, petition, visa availability, bars, and admissibility.
+The legal framework matters because AOS is not just “married to a U.S. citizen equals Green Card.”
+Having a family member ready to petition for you helps, but every AOS application has a number of requirements that the applicant must meet.
+As a practical matter, most family-based AOS screening starts with at least five issues: entry, petition, visa availability, bars, and admissibility.

 1. Entry Must Qualify